LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-OverviewAndAnnouncements.md

 ## Introduction

-- Review this week's section on Moodle.
+- This class is a "flipped" class, meaning you will watch video lectures and coding demos before class (these were recorded by Mari Good), and in class, I'll give you a lot of time to <u>code and get help with debugging</u>.

+  But, This first week I'll be doing more direct instruction since you won't have had a chance to watch Mari's videos before the first class.

-- Be sure to <u>watch or read all the required materials</u>.
+- Be sure to watch or read <u>all the required materials</u> on Moodle.
-    For online students, this includes the short class recordings which will be available after 1:00 on Monday and Wednesday via the Zoom recordings page linked near the top of the Moodle page.
+  For online students, this includes the class recordings which will be available after 1:00 on Monday and Wednesday via the <u>Zoom recordings</u> page linked near the top of the Moodle page.

-- This week's classes will be more "flipped", meaning I won't lecture very much, instead I'll give you a lot of time to <u>code and get help with debugging</u>.
+## Announcements

+- **No-show/drop**
+  Be aware of LCC's <u>no-show/drop</u> policy.
+You need to come to class once during the first week, or take the quiz in order to not be automatically dropped!
+- **Last day for a refund**
+   Monday, April 7, is the last day to get a refund if you drop a class.
+- **Web server credentials**
+   You will be getting an email sometime this week from `citlab@lanecc.edu` with your username and password for one of our department's web servers, `citweb.lanecc.net`.

+## This Week: Course Intro, JS Review and Bootstrap

+### Objectives

+- To review your understanding of JavaScript from CS 133JS.
+- To introduce the use of Bootstrap for styling web pages.

-- Things that have changed since Mari recorded her videos:
+###  Changes since Mari made her videos

-  - The way grading is done and the course structure.
+- The way grading is done and the course structure have changed, see the syllabus.
+- We will be declaring variables with`let` and constants with `const` instead of `var`.

-## Lab 1
+### Lab 1

 - Read the instructions
 - Look at the code review form

-## Due dates
+### Due dates

-Look at the due dates in the "Upcoming Events" section of the Moodle right-hand flyout.
+- This week:
+  - Thursday: Quiz 1
+- Next week:
+  - Tuesday: Lab 1 code review (a self-review this time)
+  - Thursday: Lab 1 production (final) version.